Pd, Gentiloni replacing Schlein. Plan. Goodbye M5S and split... Inside

 This is the increasingly probable scenario according to the rumors circulating in Parliament with one eye on the polls and the other on Schlein’s stop and go with Giuseppe Conte and Carlo Calenda.
 The secretary’s plan to build the large field starting from the proposal of the minimum wage by law has now failed.
 And it seems that in the Democratic Party they are only waiting for the European elections (and the Administrative-Regional elections) to arrive at a clear change of pace.

-Be careful, however, because the left wing of the Democratic Party (formerly Article 1 of Roberto Speranza but also big names of the caliber of Andrea Orlando) could make a split to the left to ally themselves with the pentastellati and the duo Italian Left-Greens.
+Be careful, however, because the left wing of the Democratic Party (formerly Article 1 of Roberto Speranza but also big names of the caliber of Andrea Orlando) could split to the left to ally itself with the Five Star Movement and the duo Italian Left-Greens.
 In short, even if the center-right argues about European alliances (and not only), for the moment the executive can rest assured.
 There will be an earthquake in the opposition in a few months and the construction of an alternative to Giorgia Meloni will be long and difficult.

 #Gentiloni #replacing #Schlein #Plan #Goodbye #M5S #split..